Thomas College

 ROI Score: 28/100 · Poor Value

 Thomas College, a private nonprofit in Waterville, ME, scores 28 on the ROI index in Poor Value tier.
-Sticker tuition is $31,824 with a net price of $18,885 -- meaningful aid leverage, the most aggressive discounting in this batch.
+Sticker tuition is $31,824 with a net price of $18,885 - meaningful aid leverage, the most aggressive discounting in our dataset.
 Median earnings at six years are $31,700, rising to $44,991 at 10 years.
 Payback period is 21.6 years, debt-to-earnings is 0.765 against $24,250 median debt, and completion rate is 53.7%.
 Three-year repayment rate is 71%, the strongest in the batch's bottom-tier cluster.
 Earnings premium is 13.2%.
-Enrollment is 647 with a 18% Pell rate -- the lowest in this batch, signaling a moderately middle-class student body.
+Enrollment is 647 with a 18% Pell rate - the lowest in our dataset, signaling a moderately middle-class student body.
 Thomas operates as a small Maine private with a strong career-oriented curriculum: accounting, computer science, business administration, and criminal justice all show C-level ROI grades, while psychology and clinical psychology trail.
 The accounting and business graduates clear $42K-$47K first-year, decent for the Maine market.

 The data raises concerns about Thomas College